Probing the Strong Gravity Region of Black Holes with eXTP: Measuring the Basic Parameters of Black Holes and Testing GR

 \subsubsection{Mass estimates from X-ray variability and QPOs}

 Measurements of the X-ray variability of AGNs can provide constraints on the central black hole mass, since the amplitude of short-term ($<1$~day) X-ray flux variability anti-correlates with the black hole mass.
-As the metric of flux variability, the ``normalized excess variance" $\sigma^2_{\text{rms}}$ can be calculated using the following equation,
+As the metric of flux variability, the ``normalized excess variance" $\sigma^2_{\text{rms}}$ is defined as the following equation,

 where $N$ is the number of observational epochs, $X_i$ is the individual X-ray flux measurement with $\sigma_{i, \textrm{err}}$ as its uncertainty, and $\mu$ is the mean flux value.